belastingdienst/opr-paas/docs/overview/core_concepts/capabilities.md

 ## Example:

-### Paas Config
+### PaasConfig

-In the Paas configuration the following could be configured:
+In the PaasConfig the following could be configured:

 !!! example